 Pan de yuca, also known as cheese bread or yuca bread, are yummy melt in your mouth warm breads made with cheese and yuca or cassava starch

-- 4 cups grated mozzarella cheese
+- 4 cups grated mozzarella cheese (can also use half mozzarella & half queso fresco or quesillo)

 - 1 tsp baking powder